Locals rush to stock up on bottled water with state of emergency looming in Louisiana

 There, it is water, water everywhere.

-Breaux Mart managers say normally four to five palates are good for a weekend, but today they are putting out 38 palates.
+Breaux Mart managers say normally four to five pallets are good for a weekend, but today they are putting out 38 pallets.
 They say their suppliers have enough to keep up with the demand.

+VIDEO: How the saltwater intrusion happens and what's being done about it

 “So far, they haven't had any issue.
 We've gotten everything that we ordered, and more.
 They've been very helpful,” said Lloyd Todd